 Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 When you’re injured at work, it’s easy to feel powerless.
 Your employer and their insurance company seem to hold all the cards, and you might worry about losing your job just for filing a claim.
 But you have more control than you think.
-The workmans comp Missouri system provides you with a specific set of rights designed to protect you throughout this process.
+The Missouri workers’ compensation system gives you a specific set of rights designed to protect you.
 You have the right to proper medical care, the right to hire an attorney, and the right to be free from employer retaliation.
-Understanding these rights is the key to advocating for yourself and ensuring you receive the full benefits you are entitled to.
-This article will explain your rights in plain language, empowering you to take charge of your claim.
+Understanding these rights is the key to advocating for yourself and ensuring you receive the full benefits you deserve.

 Key Takeaways